Drawdown

 Note: The drawdown is calculated at the end of each day, so it does not change AT ALL during the day.
 However, if the balance reaches and exceeds the value of your Drawdown limit, you will get liquidated.

-You can use your Trading Dashboard on Rtrader Pro to keep track of your results.
+You can use your Trading Dashboard on Rtrader Pro and Tradovate to keep track of your results.
 When your account balance reaches a new high at the end of the trading day, the TickTick Drawdown will be calculated, taking into account only the profits realized at that point, while excluding any unrealized profits you may have been aiming for throughout the day.

-$100,000 Account Example
+$100,000 Pro Account Example

 For an example of the TickTick Drawdown, imagine you were trading with a $100,000 account over five (5) days with a TickTick Drawdown of $3,500.